-Future residential and holiday home demand is expected to be satisfied through the development of land already zoned residential located within the existing settlement boundaries to the south of the main beach.
+Future residential demand is expected to be satisfied through the development of land already zoned residential located within the existing settlement boundaries to the south of the main beach.
 Refer to the attached Kaiteriteri Growth model map.
 The land currently zoned for commercial and tourist business purposes is considered sufficient for future requirements.

-Major Projects Planned for Kaiteriteri between 2012/2013 to 2021/2022
+Major Projects Planned for Kaiteriteri between 2012/2013 to 2021/2022 (provided for in the Draft Long Term Plan)